About the bill

 Length: 4 pages

-This bill was introduced on April 11, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 11, 2018, in a previous session of Congress, but it did not receive a vote.

 Apr 11, 2018